MarketVector Token Terminal Fundamental Index (MVTT10F) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MarketVector Token Terminal Fundamental Index Historical Price

-According to the latest data gathered on MarketVector Token Terminal Fundamental Index live price page, the current price of MarketVector Token Terminal Fundamental Index is 0.03062445USD.
-The circulating supply of MarketVector Token Terminal Fundamental Index(MVTT10F) is 2.83M MVTT10F , giving it a market capitalization of $86.44K.
+According to the latest data gathered on MarketVector Token Terminal Fundamental Index live price page, the current price of MarketVector Token Terminal Fundamental Index is 0.02932884USD.
+The circulating supply of MarketVector Token Terminal Fundamental Index(MVTT10F) is 2.87M MVTT10F , giving it a market capitalization of $84.31K.

 How Does MarketVector Token Terminal Fundamental Index (MVTT10F) Price Prediction Module Work?